beckermr/cosmocalc/README.md

 ========
 cosmocalc does basic cosmological calculations.

-Matthew Becker, UChicago & Stanford/SLAC
+Matthew R. Becker, UChicago & Stanford/SLAC
 Copyright (c) 2013-2014, New BSD License

 USE THIS CODE AT YOUR OWN RISK!